Affiliated High School of South China Normal University: Admissions

 The school's admissions are competitive, with the enrollment cutoff being the highest among all high schools in the city in most years.
 For example, in 2009, its cutoff was 744.
 Generally, only residents of Guangzhou are allowed to enroll to HSFZ.
 However, its Creative Class and affiliated Guangdong Olympic School admits students from all over the province.

 Guangdong Olympic School holds a different entrance examination from the Senior High School Entrance Examination.
 Its admissions are more competitive.
 For example, only 50 students passed the written part and entered the interview in 2011, which made up 7% of all students who applied.

 Alumni

-The school has turned out four fellows of the Chinese Academy of Sciences, three fellows of the Chinese Academy of Engineering.
+The school has turned out four fellows of the Chinese Academy of Sciences and three fellows of the Chinese Academy of Engineering.